'13 Reasons Why' Star Katherine Langford Responds To Backlash

 “But personally being directly involved in the show and seeing the thought and consideration that went into it—also being a young adult, playing a young adult, and covering issues that are relevant—I feel really proud of the way we covered it and the way we showed things,” says Langford.

 Katherine also explained to Fallon and his audience that 13 Reasons Why was developed to stay true to the Jay Asher novel, but producers also wanted to do what they could to ensure viewers weren’t too negatively impacted.
-As a result, several episodes open with a trigger warning and the 13 episode season ends with Beyond the Reasons, a 30-minute featurette in which series stars and medical professionals discuss the issues presented throughout the season.
+As a result, several episodes open with a trigger warning and the 13-episode season ends with Beyond the Reasons, a 30-minute featurette in which series stars and medical professionals discuss the issues presented throughout the season.

 Katherine takes it a step further with her social media pages.
 The 13 Reasons Why actress leaves helpful links in her bio information to help any fan in need.